GioF71/subsonic-connector/README.md

 # Subsonic Connector

+## Status

+This software is in its eary development phase.

 ## Instructions

 Create your own `.env` file.
 Use `.sample.env` as a reference for the format of the file.